basho/rfc/open/query-buffers.md

 1. When an eligible query arrives, the query dispatcher (`riak_kv_qry`, in `do_select`) computes the query hash for this query and checks if a previously created query buffer exists.
-   Unless it does, it creates a new one, uniquely identified by the hash in its name; otherwise, go to step 4.
+   Unless it does, and unless the user has set the `allow_qbuf_reuse` flag, it creates a new one, uniquely identified by the hash in its name; otherwise, go to step 4.

 2. The coordinator (`riak_kv_qry_worker`) proceeds to dispatch